 The map below shows the areas of the track visible from this grandstand highlighted in pink.

 As the grandstand is so close to the edge of the track, wherever you sit you’ll be looking through the safety fence as the cars brake and enter the hairpin.
+But when you’re in the higher rows that’s not an issue, as the video below shows.

 You can’t see much to the right before the braking zone as the track curves round and the other structures and trees to the right of your stand block your view.
-If you were to get seat 1 on the extreme right hand side of section 7 then you’d have the best view to the right as you wouldn’t be obstructed by anyone else in the stand.

 Best Seats in Grandstand 21?

 If you want to be as close as possible to the action then go for seats in the smaller part of section 9 and 10 as close to the apex of the Hairpin as possible.
 There you’re right on top of the circuit, only a few metres away from the cars.
+But this issue with those is the rows aren’t as high.

 Is Grandstand 21 a good place to sit at the Montreal Grand Prix?

 Alternatively you could look at Grandstand 15 which is at the end of the long run-off area next to the Hairpin.
-It’s further from the track but costs over $100 CAD less and has unobscured views of the Turn 10 Hairpin.
+It’s further from the track but usually costs over $100 CAD less and has unobscured views of the Turn 10 Hairpin.

 Nearest entrance